Student Attendance

 District 96 ensures that students enrolled have full and equal opportunity to succeed.
 Consideration shall be given to issues concerning transportation, immunization, residency, birth certificates, school records and other documentation, and guardianship on a case-by-case basis.

-Families are encouraged to contact the Educational Services Department at the District Office should they believe they meet the homeless criteria.
+Families are encouraged to contact the Student Services Department at the District Office should they believe they meet the homeless criteria.